Apple iPhone 5C review: Discontinued but a bit of a bargain

 Processor: Dual-core 1.3GHz Apple A6, Screen size: 4in, Screen resolution: 1,136x640, Rear camera: 8-megapixels, Storage: 8GB/16GB/32GB, Wireless data: 3G.
 4G, Size: 124x59x8.97mm, Weight: 132g, Operating system: iOS 7

 The iPhone 5C is something of a failed experiment for Apple.
-It was originally rumoured to be Apple’s assault on the budget handset dominance of Android.
-It’s higher-than-expected price soon put paid to that though, and though the plastic-shelled handset did drop in price to a more reasonable level, it was still expensive by mid-range Android standards, and hugely so compared to true budget models.
+It was originally rumoured to be Apple’s assault on Android's budget handset dominance, but it's higher-than-expected price soon put paid to that idea.
+While the plastic-shelled handset did drop in price to a more reasonable level eventually, it was still expensive by mid-range Android standards, and hugely so compared to true budget models such as the Moto G.

 It's important to note that the iPhone 5C is essentially, specs wise, an iPhone 5 in new clothing, making the handset three years old today.
 Of course the 5C looks different, with a plastic chassis.
 Before the phone launched and we got our hands on it, there were some questions as to whether plastic was the right choice.
 This being Apple, it's fair to say that it has managed to make plastic feel premium.